Arstman/lektor-qiniu/README.md

 ## Main Features ##
-1. deploy your site from Lektor admin dashboard to your qiniu bucket
+1. deploy your site to your qiniu bucket
-2. deploy your site to folder in a qiniu bucket
+2. deploy your site to a folder in a qiniu bucket
 3. exclude files and directories from deployment.
 4. refresh your qiniu cdn.